predictiveworks/cdap-spark/bpmm.md

 as code-free, visual components that can be used to gain hindsight, insights and foresights for users without programming skills.

 ## Why BPMM?
 The landscape of modern big data and scalable analytics solutions is complex and often opaque for many enterprises.
-The approch to give value to the continously increasing amout of data typically ends in a plethora of different technologies and solutions with little interoperability.
+The approch to give value to the continuously increasing amount of data typically ends in a plethora of different technologies and solutions with little interoperability.

 We want to share this business maturity model to help companies gain sustainable value from their data with a strong focus on
 * unification,